OpenCAPI/omi_host_fire/README.md

     * AMD/Xilinx FPGA __XCVU37P__
     * 2 ports (x8 OMI links) enabled in this design
-    * An adapter Tormem card is required to plug the DDIMMs (https://www.tormem.com/contact) Any new board or additional ports can be easily added.
+    * An adapter Tormem card is required to plug the DDIMMs (https://www.tormem.com/contact)

+Any new board or additional ports can be easily added.
 Board specific files can be found in ~/fire/src/board/

-I2C communication with these boards is done through a RasberryPi.
+I2C communication with these boards can be done with a Rasberry Pi.

 AMD/Xilinx Vivado 2018.3 is used to build the FPGA binary images.

 Code is designed for AMD/Xilinx UltraScale+ FPGA family.

 More about enablement on https://opencapi.github.io/omi-doc/blocs/enablement

 # FPGA Build Scripts